yashlad27/VisaPaymentNetworkManager/README.md

 ## Acknowledgments

-- Northeastern University CS5200 Database Management course
+- JFreeChart library for data visualization
+- MySQL Connector/J for database connectivity
-- Java Swing and MySQL communities
+- Java Swing for the GUI components